 I’ve taken care of that for you with this caprese served in wee tasting glasses.
 Just enough to whet your appetite for the other dishes to follow!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

 Mini Caprese Salads

-- 8 oz mozzarella pearls (small mozzarella rounds)
+- 8 ounces mozzarella pearls (small mozzarella rounds)

 - 1 pint cherry tomatoes, cut in half

-- 4 oz small black olives, cut in half
+- 4 ounces small black olives, cut in half

 - 1 scallion, finely chopped